-You have to submit your project to the teaching assistant (Meiduo Wu mwu@mcs.kent.edu) by e-mail.
-She will acknowledge the receipt of your project within a day.
+You have to submit your project to the teaching assistant by e-mail.
+He will acknowledge the receipt of your project within a day.
 Send only the files you modified - for example thread.cc and thread.h.
 Your submission should be in the form of a tar archive.
-The command to create the archive file (named project3.tar containing files thread.cc, thread.h and answers.txt) is as follows:
+The command to create the archive file (named project3.tar containing files thread.cc, thread.h) is as follows:

-'''

-tar cvf project3.tar thread.cc thread.h answers.txt
+tar cvf project3.tar thread.cc thread.h

-'''